 finishes who also receives a total of two points.

 applied at the discretion of the officials, and may range from loss

 of points on one hill to disqualification from the points

-Official 2016 Dirty Dozen
+Official 2018 Dirty Dozen

 are available from Aero

 big thanks to our new and returning sponsors: